nimblehq/react-templates/README.md

 ## Template structure

 This project uses [Lerna](https://lerna.js.org/) to manage packages.
-The packages are consist of
+The packages consist of:

 * The CLI tool facilitates the process of application generating
 * CRA template